JasperArneberg/ECE382_Lab5/README.md

 T5 ECE 382
 Capt Trimble

+##Introduction and Purpose
+Infrared remote controllers can be found in every household and classroom in America today.
+How they work is a profound mystery to most people.
+This lab seeks to discover how an infrared signal is transmitted and then use that to program a microcontroller to accomplish various tasks.

 ##Day 1 Lab: Investigating IR Pulses

 ###Timer Counts
 The test5.c program was initally tested for the push of the "enter" button.
 The following data was captured in the time0 and time1 arrays.

 ######Time0 Array for Enter Button